kunalmokashi/Machine-Learning-Project/README.md

 The original Many Labs project (https://osf.io/ct89g/) attempted to replicate 28 psychological studies, across 60 different labs, trying to determine to what extent the originally studied effect was reproducible.

+Implemented a Probabilistic graphical model to learn the structure of the data.
+Implemented Chow Liu Algorithm to learn a dependency tree and marginalized for missing feature values.

+Categorical features encoded using One Hot Encoding.